moliver28/research-handbook/content/handbook/solutions-architects/processes/commercial.md

   - Technical Deep Dives are used to show off a very specific function or capability within GitLab's product.
   - Reverse AMAs where the SAs evaluate the customer environment and provide recommendations on ways to more effectively use GitLab.

-#### Async Slack support

-In some cases SA support might be required in early stage or not fully qualified opportunities.
-Slack can be used for answering narrowlly-scoped technical questions, providing additional customer outreach materials or helping an Account Executive with a narrowly-scoped customer inquiry.
-These requests can be served asynchronously via Slack:

-- AMER: `#cs-commercial-amer-support`
-- EMEA: `#cs-commercial-emea-support`

-These Slack channels are considered to be a safe harbor for all Commercial AE <-> SA communication.
-When asking questions, please ensure you always provide as much context as possible; including the SFDC URL, and type of subscription (SaaS or Self-Managed).
-Solutions Architecture will monitor and provide best effort support on these requests.
-Avoid using these Slack channels for cases that require technical discovery and solutioning.
-These have to be handled via standard SA Request process.

 #### Post-Sales Engagement

 As an opportunity enters into either the [Negotiating or Awaiting Signature](/handbook/sales/field-operations/gtm-resources/#opportunity-stages) stage, the Solutions Architect and Account Executive ought to begin introducing the customer to a Customer Success Manager following the [Commercial CSM Transition Process](/handbook/customer-success/pre-sales-post-sales-transition/#commercial-csm-transition-process).